biyiklioglu/centrify_tools/README.md

 ##AD Zone Roles##

 ###Description###
-Will list users assigned to role''s in a Zone
+Will list users assigned to role's in a zone

 ###Usage###
 ad_zone_roles [-h|--help] <hostname>